CartoDB/documentation/app/content/react/guides/query-parameters.md

 Now your layer is ready and you can use it in your map, so we're going to create a `<FormulaWidget />` which displays the number of earthquakes in your viewport.

 #### Using queryParameters with widgets
-All our widgets are ready to use queryParameters.
+All our widgets are ready to use **sources** with queryParameters.
 You just need to pass the `datasource` properly configured (that basically means declaring its `type` as MAP_TYPES.QUERY and adding the corresponding `queryParameters` configuration).
 After that, you can use any widget as usual, eg:

 ```ts
 <FormulaWidget